pendulum-project/ntpd-rs/docs/guide/nts.md

 Certbot automatically sets up a task that renews these certificates, because Let's Encrypt certificates are valid for only 90 days.
-The `--deploy-hook` argument tells cerbot to restart the ntpd-rs daemon whenever a new certificate is issued, because ntpd-rs does not automatically reload the certificate files.
+The `--deploy-hook` argument tells certbot to restart the ntpd-rs daemon whenever a new certificate is issued, because ntpd-rs does not automatically reload the certificate files.

 We can now update our configuration with the paths of the generated certificate